RyougiChan/OnlinePayment/README.md

 ## Developer Tips

+> Something about code style and stratification

+  We add Spring MVC here but not actually use it, that's because we wanna provide a more generic implementation.
+  So we recommend that you should rewrite the service layer according to your needing.

 > `java.lang.ClassNotFoundException: org.springframework.web.context.ContextLoaderListener`

   This is a Exception of Tomcat server.

   **Solution:**

   Add dependencies to **deployment** assembly.
 [See Also](https://stackoverflow.com/questions/6210757/java-lang-classnotfoundexception-org-springframework-web-context-contextloaderl)

 ## Declaration